Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in on the very last Rush Limbaugh show of 2013.

 And I think this was a pretty good year for conservatism.

-We wound up taking huge chunks of that live, and we bound up uh having uh Beyoncé lip-syncing, well, uh Beyoncé wasn't live, she was lip-syncing to the national anthem, which is in itself was a fairly appropriate start to the Obama second term.
+She was lip-syncing to the national anthem, which is in itself was a fairly appropriate start to the Obama second term.

-So we were here we came in at the beginning, and at that at that point, at that point, the whole story was Republicans are in trouble.
+And at that point, the whole story was Republicans are in trouble.

 Republicans need to do this and Republicans need to do that.

-And Republicans immediately began obsessing about well whether they should do this and whether they should do that, and Mario Rubio got involved with the uh the Marco Rubio got involved with the um the uh whole immigration reform thing and went down that path and other people did other things.
+And Mario Rubio got involved with the Marco Rubio got involved with the whole immigration reform thing and went down that path and other people did other things.

-But what what this year has been about is how big government has damaged its brand, and it's damaged it on two fronts.
+But what this year has been about is how big government has damaged its brand.

-First, they sell themselves to us as technocrats, that you know, the Republicans and the Conservatives are the ideologues.
+That, you know, the Republicans and the conservatives are the ideologues.

 They're the ones who are obsessed with ideology and ideological purity.

-Whereas Democrats, centrist moderate democrats, are the souls of prudence.
+Whereas Democrats, centrist, moderate Democrats, are the souls of prudence.

-So, for example, the justification for passing Obamacare is that it shows you care, because America has tens of millions of people without health insurance, and so if you support Obamacare, it shows you care about those people.
+So, for example, the justification for passing Obamacare is that it shows you care.

 And if you care about these people, then you can feel good about yourself.

-And If you feel good about yourself, that's such a nice fluffy bunny feeling that it doesn't matter that your lousy health care reform actually still leaves tens of millions of people without health care coverage.
+And if you feel good about yourself, that's such a nice, fluffy bunny feeling that it doesn't matter that your lousy healthcare reform actually still leaves tens of millions of people without healthcare coverage.

-And it leaves millions of other peoples getting booted off their health care plan, even though this president told them that they would be able to keep it.
+And it leaves millions of other peoples getting booted off their healthcare plan, even though this president told them that they would be able to keep it.

 And none of that matters because you have demonstrated your moral virtue by showing how much you care about people by supporting Obamacare.